Pump: Screw pump

 A screw pump is a more complicated type of rotary pump that uses two or three screws with opposing thread — e.g., one screw turns clockwise and the other counterclockwise.
-The screws are mounted on parallel shafts that have gears that mesh so the shafts turn together and everything stays in place.
+The screws are mounted on parallel shafts that often have gears that mesh so the shafts turn together and everything stays in place.
+In some cases the driven screw drives the secondary screw, without gears, often using the fluid to limit abrasion.
 The screws turn on the shafts and drive fluid through the pump.
 As with other forms of rotary pumps, the clearance between moving parts and the pump's casing is minimal.

 Progressing cavity pump

-Widely used for pumping difficult materials, such as sewage sludge contaminated with large particles, a progressing cavity pump consists of a helical rotor, about ten times as long as its width.
-This can be visualized as a central core of diameter x with, typically, a curved spiral wound around of thickness half x, though in reality it is manufactured in a single casting.
-This shaft fits inside a heavy-duty rubber sleeve, of wall thickness also typically x.
-As the shaft rotates, the rotor gradually forces fluid up the rubber sleeve.
-Such pumps can develop very high pressure at low volumes.
+Widely used for pumping difficult materials, such as sewage sludge contaminated with large particles, a progressing cavity pump consists of a helical rotor, about ten times as long as its width, and a stator, mainly made out of rubber.
+This can be visualized as a central core of diameter x with, typically, a curved spiral wound around of thickness half x, though in reality it is manufactured in a single lobe.
+This shaft fits inside a heavy-duty rubber sleeve or stator, of wall thickness also typically x.
+As the shaft rotates inside the stator, the rotor gradually forces fluid up the rubber cavity.
+Such pumps can develop very high pressure at low volumes at a rate of 90 PSI per stage on water for standard configurations.

-Roots-type pumps
+Roots-type pump

 Named after the Roots brothers who invented it, this lobe pump displaces the fluid trapped between two long helical rotors, each fitted into the other when perpendicular at 90°, rotating inside a triangular shaped sealing line configuration, both at the point of suction and at the point of discharge.
 This design produces a continuous flow with equal volume and no vortex.
 It can work at low pulsation rates, and offers gentle performance that some applications require.